British Sign Language (Scotland) Act 2015 FAQs

 - The first listed authority Plans must be published within one year of the first National Plan being published, and within 6 months of every subsequent National Plan.

-- The Scottish Ministers must produce their first progress report within 3 years of publishing the National Plan (5 years from now), and every 6 years thereafter.
+- The Scottish Ministers must produce their first progress report within 3 years of publishing the National Plan (October 2020), and every 6 years thereafter.